TangMonk1982/eIS_BWT/README.md

 This package implements suffix array and BWT construction algorithms for massive datasets using the external induced sorting method.
 It is mainly used to verify these algorithms and evaluate their performance.

-For details, please see README.
+For usage instructions, please refer to the README.